paljs/docs/src/pages/index.md

 - `full-stack-nextjs` - A full stack admin framework using nexus and next.js.
 - `full-stack-gatsbyjs` - A full stack admin framework using nexus and gatsby.
 - `apollo-nexus-schema` - A server side app that uses apollo-sever and nexus with pal.js auto generations.
-- `nexus` - A server side app that uses nexus framework with pal.js auto generations.
 - `apollo-sdl-first` - A server side app that uses sdl-first approach and apollo server with pal.js auto generations.
 - `graphql-modules` - A server side app that uses apollo server and graphql-modules toolsets with pal.js auto generations.